clipperhouse/words/README.md

 Seems like this sort of primitive should exist!

 If you’ve ever had to work with ‘words’ in an application, perhaps you made the naïve mistakes that I did.
 Splitting on whitespace should be good enough...oh but punctuation.
-Oh, also quotes.
-Oh, and other languages & scripts.
+Oh, also quotes and hyphens.
+Other languages & scripts.
 It was always around 95% right, and 5% wrong is a big number.

 The [Unicode standard](https://unicode.org/reports/tr29/) on which this tool is based handles the above well, across many types of text.
+It’s a thin shell over [this text segmentation package](https://github.com/clipperhouse/uax29/tree/master/words).

 ### Options

 To see usage, just type the `words` command without arguments or input.

-`-all`

-By default, only ‘word’ tokens will be returned, omitting whitespace and punctuation tokens.
-Specify `-all` to return all tokens, i.e. 100% of the bytes.
+By default, `words` returns only tokens that contain letters, numbers or symbols -- whitespace and punctuation are omitted.
+If you’d like all the tokens (including whitespace & punctuation), use the `-all` flag.

-`-delimiter`

-A string separator to use between output tokens, default is `"\n"`.
-You can use escapes like `"\t"` for tab.
-It’s best to quote this parameter.

-`-lower`

-Lowercase the words.

-`-upper`

-UPPERCASE the words, if you must.

-`-diacritics`

-‘Flatten’ words with diacritics, such as accents.
-For example, açaí → acai.
+The default delimiter between for the output words is `\n`.
+Use the `-delimiter` flag to change it.

+`-lower` and `-upper` will transform the case. `-diacritics` will ‘flatten’ accents and such, like açaí → acai. `-stem=<language>` will trim words to their roots (see [this package](https://github.com/clipperhouse/stemmer)).